fachwerk-dev/create-fachwerk/slides/slides.md

 ## Getting started

-Run the following command:
+Run the following command and then choose `Slides (experimental)` as a template:

 ```
 npm init fachwerk
 ```

-Then choose `Slides (experimental)` as a template.
+ You can re-run this command for updating the library, it does not touch your work.

 ---
 title: Editing and metadata